Robert K. Carr: Biography

-Carr was born and raised in Cleveland, Ohio and graduated from Shaw High School.
+Carr was born and raised in Cleveland, Ohio, and graduated from Shaw High School.
 While in high school, he made a living by trapping.
 He went on to earn a bachelor's degree from Dartmouth College in 1929, and then did his graduate work at Harvard University, earning an M.A. in 1930 and a Ph.D. in 1935.
 While completing his doctoral studies, Carr taught at the University of Oklahoma Norman.
 He joined the department of government at Dartmouth in 1937 and remained there until 1960.

+From 1957 to 1958, he served as the general secretary of the American Association of University Professors.